1/2 pound sea scallops*

 *** Learn How To Make Homemade Corn Tortillas

 Wash the scallops gently and pat dry with some paper towel.

-Wrap tortillas in paper toweling and warm in microwave.
-Spoon 1/2 cup of cabbage mixture onto each tortillas.
+To Serve: Spoon 1/2 cup of the cabbage mixture onto each tortillas.
 Add 1/2 of the scallops.
 Fold in sides and roll up to serve.

 Makes 2 servings.